DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 available to other individuals through the mechanism of demand sharing.
-In contrast, when something was declared ‘private’, it was removed from the realm of social relationships and associated obligations, and was essentially ‘off limits’ to others.
+In contrast, when something was declared ‘private’, it was removed from the realm of social relationships and associated obligations, and was essentially ‘off-limits’ to others.
 However, ownership of such items may move back and forth between the private and public domains over a period of time, according to the location (whether it is a private or public space) and other circumstances.[^29]